Redherring32/OpenTendo/README.md

 * Component Footprints: Contains a library of all the custom footprints used on the board

+* Schematics: Contains schematics for the OEM frontloading NES board revisions, some schematics represent more than one revision

 The files required to order PCBs can be found under releases.